 The certification requires all candidates to provide High School Diploma (or Secondary Diploma) and at least 1,500 hours of experience on a project team.

 If a candidate cannot provide the document or has no prior experience working in project management, he or she needs to attend formal training.
-If the trainee logs in at least 23 hours, the certification allows to qualify for the exam.
+If the trainee logs in at least 23 hours, the certification allows qualifying for the exam.

 Other requirements include: